 I am one of those women, and I freely admit it.

-As the husband can attest (as well as the rest of my family, to be honest) I am not a patient person.
+As the husband can attest (and the rest of my family, to be honest) I am not a naturally patient person.
 I practice patience a lot at work and in my business, and I practice delayed gratification and building habits that will get me closer to my goals every day.

 But those are different kind of patience than patience with a child.

 I have a niece.
-She’s adorable, practically my clone (in appearance), and does not have an inside voice.
+She’s adorable, practically my clone (in appearance), and at the moment does not have an inside voice.

 I’m glad I’m not her mother.